 "Tap into Students' Background Knowledge.
 Students need to connect with literature on three basic levels: text to text, text to self, and self to the world.
 All students bring something to the classroom.
 Becoming familiar with the backgrounds and/or prior knowledge of ELL students allows a teacher to engage students in literacy experiences that connect with their diverse backgrounds, thereby building on this knowledge."

-More importantly, do not put a particular student on the spot without asking them beforehand if they are comfortable sharing information with the whole class.
+If you plan to ask students to contribute their experiences to the class, it is important to keep a few things in mind.
+First, Dr. Cynthia Lundgren and Giselle Lundy-Ponce remind teachers to consult with multiple sources and not to expect students to be the sole 'ambassador' for a culture.
+They write, "Do not put a particular student on the spot without asking them beforehand if they are comfortable sharing information with the whole class.
 Each student is an individual and their experiences may or may not be similar to that of the group they represent."

 It is tempting to view your students as the experts, and it is certainly important to draw on what they have to offer to the class, but it is also important to discuss whether they feel comfortable doing so beforehand, and to avoid putting them on the spot — particularly about cultural, political, or religious subjects that might be particularly sensitive.

 Look for resources that go beyond the textbook that will engage students and involve them in the learning process so that they find elements they can connect to and learn from.
+These may include:

 There are many ways to bring educational content to life through art, and to use art as a starting point for discussing different cultural traditions.
 For example, in a history class, you may offer students a couple of different artistic representations of historical events from different perspectives, and ask whether a particular perspective resonates with their experiences.